rxweb/RxWebCore.Docs/Docs/localization-and-globalization/global-content.md

 {
-  "maxLength": "The allowed max length is {0}", "range": "You can enter {0} to {1} length", "required": "The {0} field is required",
+  "maxLength": "The allowed max length is {0}", "range": "You can enter {0} to {1} length", "required": "This field is required",
   "unique": "The {0} Field Should be unique"
 }
 ```